3K Learners

 At home you can:

-- Take a walk around your neighborhood and identify different types of buildings and their functions (library, medical office, apartment building, etc.).
+- Take a walk around your neighborhood and identify different types of wheels.

 At home you can: